cloudnative-pg/cloudnative-pg/docs/src/security.md

 CloudNativePG delegates encryption at rest to the underlying storage class.
 For data protection in production environments, we highly recommend that you choose a storage class that supports encryption at rest.

+## Cluster wide permissions and operator deployment

+### Using manifest

+In the default installation for a vanilla Kubernetes cluster, the operator is deployed using the manifest that is build using `Kustomize` on the yaml files generated by `controller-gen` using the decorations available on [Kubebuilder](https://book.kubebuilder.io/), sadly, these is a bit limited for now, and we can create a manifest with all permissions for RoleBinding or ClusterBinding, in our case, the permissions are cluster wide in the default deployment, thus, we recommend to deploy the operator in it's own single place when using this kind of deployment and add the proper permissions to block any external users access to the operator namespace including access to the operator `ServiceAccount`.

+### Using Helm chart

+Another way it's provided to deploy the operator is Helm Charts, but for now, it will produce the same effect that we already have in the previous deployment method, meaning that all the permissions will be cluster wide in this way to deploy, so please, follow the same permissions recommendation.

+### Using OLM

+The last method to discuss, from a security point of view, it's the OLM, the community provides support to build all the files and package required to deploy the operator from [OperatorHub.io](https://operatorhub.io/operator/cloudnative-pg) and thus, we have a little bit more help on how we manage the permissions.

+The first things to understand it's that OLM allows the users to enable the operator to "watch" one, a few or all the namespaces depending on how it is deployed, this open the possibility to be more granular on the permissions.

+When using OLM the default set of permissions is set to be the two types needed, RoleBinding and ClusterBinding, meaning that a set of permissions will be namespaced and other permissions will be cluster wide.

+### Why cluster wide permissions are needed?

+Currently the operator requires cluster wide permissions only for `namespace` and `nodes` objects, all the other permissions can be namespaced or cluster wide.

+The reason for these permissions are:
+* namespace: required to watch other namespaces to keep track of the the objects.
+* nodes: required to get the list of nodes and know the state of them so we avoid scheduling any pod in a node that can't be used.

+These permissions, even if someone get access to the `ServiceAccount`, that are only; `get`, `list` and `watch`, will not have access to nothing more than just see, and if that user already had access to that `ServiceAccount`, probably, you have worst problem by now, is on you to not allow the users to access to the operator `ServiceAccount` and any other `ServiceAccount` used by any other operator that has permissions.

+### Can this issue be mitigated?

+In the manifest and helm chart installation, it's recommended to deploy the operator in it's own namespace and don't allow other user than the administrator to access that namespace, in this way, all the standard users will not have access to the operator `ServiceAccount`.

+When using OLM is recommended to deploy the operator on his own namespace watching the namespaces that will make use of the operator.